Feroli/21Days/README.md

 # 21Days
-An android application which helps you to complete your goals and stablish them wihtin 21 days.
+An android application which helps you to establish and complete your goals wihtin 21 days.